PhilChodrow/mban_orientation/advanced_topics/index.md

 install.packages('tidyverse')
 ```

 Now we need to install some packages that you may not have used before.
-Don't forget `type = source` when installing `ggmap` or you may run into errors.

 ```{r}
 install.packages('knitr')